-Stepping out with static-filled hair can be the pits.
-Be sure and opt for silk, cashmere, and wool fabrics for your coats, scarves, etc. Synthetic fibers and fabrics will cause a ton of hair static.
+Stepping out with static-filled hair can be a bit embarrassing.
+To help prevent it, make sure to opt for silk, cashmere, and wool fabrics for your coats, scarves, etc. Synthetic fibers and fabrics will cause a ton of hair static.
 Here are some other ways to help prevent hair static in the winter:

-Extreme cold can be as damaging to hair as is extreme heat and UV exposure, especially if you have a color or chemically treated process.
+Extreme cold can be as damaging to hair as extreme heat and UV exposure, especially if you have a color or chemically-treated process.
 So, consider using a protection serum!
-When it comes to protecting your hair from harsh winds, you’ll want to pick a serum over a protective oil.
-Heavy oils may cause hair to appear greasy and flat.
-You’ll also want to avoid being outdoors with wet hair in extreme cold.
-Frozen hair can actually just snap off!
+When it comes to protecting your hair from harsh winds, you’ll want to pick a serum over a protective oil because heavy oils may cause hair to appear greasy and flat.
+You’ll also want to avoid being outdoors with wet hair in extreme cold because frozen hair can actually snap off!

-When selecting the right shampoo for fall and winter (and any season, really) it’s always best to choose a sulfate-free, silicone, and paraben-free formula.
+When selecting the right shampoo for fall and winter (and any season, really), it’s always best to choose a sulfate-free, silicone, and paraben-free formula.
 A PH shampoo of 5.50 – 6.50 is perfect, not just for healthy hair but also for a healthy scalp.
-Volumizing shampoos tend to clean hair lightly which means they shy away from the hydrating compounds that are needed to protect hair from the cold weather.
-Hence it’s highly recommended that you pick a shampoo that is specifically designed to hydrate your hair, control frizz, or repair damage.
+Volumizing shampoos tend to clean hair lightly, which means they shy away from the hydrating compounds that are needed to protect hair from cold weather.
+Hence, it’s highly recommended that you pick a shampoo that is specifically designed to hydrate your hair, control frizz, or repair damage.

-Let pH be your guide for picking the right shampoo, but also pay attention to whether or not the formulation contains raw ingredients like coconut oil, Vitamin B5, and pantothenic acid.
-These ingredients are designed to work their way into your hair shaft, and repair the damage caused by cold weather or strong winds, provide a protective coating for your hair, and keep your hair looking nice and sleek.
+Let pH be your guide for picking the right shampoo, but also pay attention to whether or not the formulation contains raw ingredients like coconut oil, vitamin B5, and pantothenic acid.
+These ingredients are designed to work their way into your hair shaft, repair the damage caused by cold weather or strong winds, provide a protective coating, and keep your hair looking nice and sleek.

-Healthy-looking hair is hydrated hair, so during the months when things can feel a little drier than usual you’ll definitely want to use a hair mask.
+Healthy-looking hair is hydrated hair, so during the months when things can feel a little drier than usual, you’ll definitely want to use a hair mask.
 A weekly or monthly hair mask helps to deeply condition strands, replenishing your hair with the moisture it craves.
-Look for masks that have been formulated with ultra-hydrating ingredients like argan oil or coconut oil which both contain vitamin E and can help your hair to look shiny and beautiful!
+Look for masks that strengthen damaged hair and help prevent future damage.

-If you suffer from dandruff due to a dry, flaky scalp during the winter months, apply a heavier oil treatment such as coconut oil or castor oil directly to the scalp.
+If you suffer from dandruff from a dry, flaky scalp during the winter months, apply a heavier oil treatment such as coconut oil or castor oil directly to the scalp.
 Let the oil sink in for 20-30 minutes to deeply moisturize the scalp, then wash your hair as usual.